IFRS 5 — Non-current Assets Held for Sale and Discontinued Operations

 The assets need to be disposed of through sale.
 Therefore, operations that are expected to be wound down or abandoned would not meet the definition (but may be classified as discontinued once abandoned).
 [IFRS 5.13]

-However, all classification, presentation and measurement requirements of IFRS 5 apply to a non-current asset (or disposal group) that us classified as held for distribution to owners.
-[IFRS 5.5A and IFRIC 17]
+The classification, presentation and measurement requirements of IFRS 5 also apply to a non-current asset (or disposal group) that is classified as held for distribution to owners.
+[IFRS 5.5A and IFRIC 17] The entity must be committed to the distribution, the assets must be available for immediate distribution and the distribution must be highly probable.
+[IFRS 5.12A]

 - At the time of classification as held for sale.
 Immediately before the initial classification of the asset as held for sale, the carrying amount of the asset will be measured in accordance with applicable IFRSs.
 Resulting adjustments are also recognised in accordance with applicable IFRSs.
 [IFRS 5.18]

 - After classification as held for sale.
-Non-current assets or disposal groups that are classified as held for sale are measured at the lower of carrying amount and fair value less costs to sell.
-[IFRS 5.15]
+Non-current assets or disposal groups that are classified as held for sale are measured at the lower of carrying amount and fair value less costs to sell (fair value less costs to distribute in the case of assets classified as held for distribution to owners).
+[IFRS 5.15-15A]

 - At the time of classification as held for sale.
-Immediately prior to classifying an asset or disposal group as held for sale, measure and recognise impairment in accordance with the applicable IFRSs (generally IAS 16, IAS 36, IAS 38, and IAS 39).
+Immediately prior to classifying an asset or disposal group as held for sale, impairment is measured and recognised in accordance with the applicable IFRSs (generally IAS 16 Property, Plant and Equipment, IAS 36 Impairment of Assets, IAS 38 Intangible Assets, and IAS 39 Financial Instruments: Recognition and Measurement/IFRS 9 Financial Instruments).
 Any impairment loss is recognised in profit or loss unless the asset had been measured at revalued amount under IAS 16 or IAS 38, in which case the impairment is treated as a revaluation decrease.

 - Assets carried at fair value prior to initial classification.
-For such assets, the requirement to deduct costs to sell from fair value will result in an immediate charge to profit or loss.
+For such assets, the requirement to deduct costs to sell from fair value may result in an immediate charge to profit or loss.

 - Subsequent increases in fair value.
 A gain for any subsequent increase in fair value less costs to sell of an asset can be recognised in the profit or loss to the extent that it is not in excess of the cumulative impairment loss that has been recognised in accordance with IFRS 5 or previously in accordance with IAS 36.
 [IFRS 5.21-22]

-Non-depreciation.
-Non-current assets or disposal groups that are classified as held for sale shall not be depreciated.
+- No depreciation.
+Non-current assets or disposal groups that are classified as held for sale are not depreciated.
 [IFRS 5.25]

-Balance sheet presentation.
-Assets classified as held for sale, and the assets and liabilities included within a disposal group classified as held for sale, must be presented separately on the face of the balance sheet (statement of financial position).
+Assets classified as held for sale, and the assets and liabilities included within a disposal group classified as held for sale, must be presented separately on the face of the statement of financial position.
 [IFRS 5.38]

 - description of the non-current asset or disposal group